OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 0x561f0732a91a hit12_1 unacceptableSearching 12 bytes: 75 6e 61 63 63 65 70 74 61
 ```

-To output the search results in json format, we simply add 'j' to our previous search command:
+To output the search results in json format, we simply add `j` to our previous search command:

 ```shell
 [0x00000000]> \/j unacceptable